weareprow/fortniteloader/README.md

 # FortniteLoader
-Automatically get prow images in Fortnite Battle Pass
+Automatically get prow images in Fortnite

 ## How to install